 Then, over time, pull out your notes to rehearse and refine.
 Preparation begets confidence.

-Look, you know your partner best; so as long as you sound like yourself and believably connect the dots between where you’ve come from and where you’re headed together, you’ll do just fine.
+You know your partner best; so as long as you sound like yourself and believably connect the dots between where you’ve come from and where you’re headed together, you’ll do just fine.

 With that said, here are a few questions to help you develop a kickass marriage proposal speech: